 It protested against the reduction of age limit in 1877 for candidates of the Indian Civil Service examination.

-Q.7) With reference to the political association in British India, which of the following pairs is/are correctly matched?
+Q.7) With reference to the political association in British India, which of the following pair/pairs correctly matched?

 Organization : founded by